sheepsixteen/spacesheep/_posts/2020-07-13-i-know-html-now-what.md

 your favourite websites actually, website?

-Well, you might have heard that the internet is made up of loads of computers talking to eachother, and this essentialy true.
+Well, you might have heard that the internet is made up of loads of computers talking to each other, and this essentially true.
 A website is just a computer which always answers another computer's questions with some html files.

 {% include image.html